1 Ton Studios

 A. A tree in a golden forest.

 A. Two.
-One to change the bulb and one to not change it.
+One to change the bulb and one not to change it.

 How many Carl Sagans does it take to screw in a light bulb?